End-of-term activities for primary school teachers

 By exploring interactive 360° spaces, children can visit different parts of the theatre and meet the extraordinary people who work there.
 This is an excellent way for children to feel the excitement of a theatre trip without leaving the classroom.

-We all love the festive season, but this year ask children to pause and think about how much extra waste is produced at this time; decorations, wrapping paper and crackers.
+We all love the festive season, but this year, ask children to pause and think about how much extra waste is produced at this time; decorations, wrapping paper,crackers and wasted food.
 Ask them to think of ways that they can reduce their waste.

 The Globingo sheet